 Fishing, hiking, astronomy, Scout skills, boating, campfires, cooking, and a wilderness trek are just a few of the programs that your Scout can participate in!
-Each year the program is centered around a theme.
-The program activities are designed to follow that theme, this summer transforming the camp into a Hawaiian Paradise.
+Each year the program is centered around a theme, in which the program activities are designed to follow that theme.
 Scouts will also have time to work on advancement and make fast friends from all over Connecticut!

-2018 CUB SCOUT CAMPING SCHEDULE
+2019 CUB SCOUT CAMPING SCHEDULE